 I don’t bake often.
+I bake only when I have to send out a same day gift delivery to my friends.
 It’s more of my *very picky* sister’s forte (more about her in a post coming soon!).
 After reading this post, you’ll see why!

 I do love my KitchenAid Stand Mixer though.
 I break it out every now and then for something scrumptious, like these cookies.